 Permissible--if a position is vacant; permissible--if a position is filled and only if closing is necessitated by the loss of funds or due to change in the instructional program.
 Position actions approval (opens/closes) is left to the discretion of the School Support Officers (SSOs).
-Principals and SSOs are entrusted with the placement of excess (previously known as 398) positions.
+Principals and SSOs are entrusted with the placement of excess positions.
 Schools should follow position management procedures when requesting to open/close a position.